robwolff3/borked.io/_posts/2019-02-13-docker-in-your-homelab.md

 Above is an example of a Docker Run command in bash.
 I figured out that I could use these one off commands to run containers not supported by DockSTARTer.
 Once running then using the standard Docker commands to administer them `docker [ pull start stop restart exec logs ps ]`.
 Later I ended up with a list of all the Docker Run commands I could execute to get my environment up and running saved in a file.
 Separating myself from DockSTARTer and giving me more parameter control.
 After moving over to Docker Compose I believe Docker Run is still useful for running one off containers or testing.

+Need to convert Docker Run commands to a Docker Compose file?
+[Use composerize.com](https://composerize.com/) It'll convert it for you speeding up the Docker Compose file creation.

 [You can reference the Docker Run documentation here.](https://docs.docker.com/engine/reference/run/)

 ---